naomijub/tokio-retry/README.md

 tokio-retry2 = { version = "0.6", features = ["jitter", "tracing"] }
 ```

+`MSRV = 1.85.1`

+### NOTICE

+This version is stale and will only be updated if security issues are found or relevant issues are created.
+Please comment the version [new issue](https://github.com/naomijub/tokio-retry/issues/new).

 ### Features:
 - `jitter`: adds jittery duration to the retry.
 Mechanism to avoid multiple systems retrying at the same time.
 - `tracing`: using `tracing` crate to indicate that a strategy has reached its `max_duration` or `max_delay`.